devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Codesnippt 16: Simplified Wisgen WisdomFeed with StreamBuilder [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 Alright, let's go through this step by step.
 First we initialize our WisdomBloc in the _initSate()_ methode.
-This is also where we set up a ScrollController that we can use to determine how far down the list we have scrolled.
+This is also where we set up a ScrollController [[@flutterdevteamScrollControllerClass2018]](https://api.flutter.dev/flutter/widgets/ScrollController-class.html) that we can use to determine how far down the list we have scrolled.
 I wont go into the details here, but the controller enables us to call _publishMoreWisdom()_ on the WisdomBloc when ever we are near the end ouf our list.
 This way we get infinite scrolling.
-In the _build()_ methode, we use Flutters StreamBuilder to link our UI to our stream.
+In the _build()_ methode, we use Flutters StreamBuilder [[@flutterdevteamStreamBuilderClass2018]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to link our UI to our stream.
 We give it our stream and it provides a builder method.
 This builder has a snapshot containing the current state of the stream.
 We can use the snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
-When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the  __listView()_ methode.
+When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the _listView()_ methode.
 Here we just use the list of wisdoms to create a ListView with WisdomCards.
 You might have wondered why we stream a List of wisdoms and not just individual wisdoms.
 This ListView is the reason.
 If we where streaming individual Wisdoms we would need to combine them into a list here.
-Streaming a compleat list is also recommended by the Flutter team for this usecase.
+Streaming a compleat list is also recommended by the Flutter team for this usecase [[@sullivanTechnicalDebtStreams]](https://www.youtube.com/watch?v=fahC3ky_zW0).
 Finally, once the app is closed down, the _dispose()_ methode is called and we dispose our stream and ScrollController.

 ![Streaming Wisdom from BLoC to WisdomFeed](https://github.com/Fasust/flutter-guide/wiki//images/wisdomBloc-stream.PNG)

 _Figure 10: Streaming Wisdom from BLoC to WisdomFeed [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### Async* & yield
-Streams have a two keywords that are very similar to the _async & await_ of Futures: _async* & yield_.
-If we mark a function as _async*_ the return type *has* to be a stream.
-In an _async*_ function we get access to the _async_ keyword (which we already know) and the _yield_ keyword, which is very similar to a return, only that _yield_ does not terminate the function, but instead adds a value to the stream.
-This is what an implementation of the WisdomBloc from snippet 15 could look like when using _async*_:
+Streams have a two keywords that are very similar to the _async & await_ of Futures: _async* & yield_ [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams).
+If we mark a function as async* the return type **has** to be a stream.
+In an async* function we get access to the async keyword (which we already know) and the yield keyword, which is very similar to a return, only that yield does not terminate the function, but instead adds a value to the stream.
+This is what an implementation of the WisdomBloc from snippet 15 could look like when using async*:

 ```dart
 Stream<List<Wisdom>> streamWisdoms() async* {